qhtutorials/qhtutorials.github.io/content/posts/how-to-set-up-tasks-for-focus-sessions/index.md

 1. [With Click](#4)
 2. [With Right Click](#5)

-## How to Mark a Task as Not Complete:
+## How to Mark a Task as Complete:
 1. [With Click](#6)
 2. [With Right Click](#7)